scubamuc/scubamuc.github.io/wiki-md/LXD-LXC-copy_container_to_backup_server.md

 # Syncronise/Copy containers between LXD nodes

-If an LXD-cluster with three nodes is overkill for you, a cold standby failover can easily be scripted and works fine with two nodes.
+If an LXD-cluster with three nodes is overkill for you, a cold standby failover can easily be configured and works fine with two nodes.
 Be sure to configure WOL (Wake on Lan) for the cold standby node and ensure regular container syncronisation.
 Note also, container snapshots on the primary node belong to the container and are syncronised automatically.

 One caveat of this model is that the controller node holding the primary database is not present.
 Thus ensure that the containers on the secondary node are stopped as the syncronised containers have identical IP's as those on the primary node which causes network issues.